Julia Trotzki

 ✅ In short:

 Without fresh lime juice and a shaker, it won't work.
-Equally important: the right tequila and your personal glass rim variant.
+Just as important: the right tequila and your personal rim variation.

 Whether classic, Valencia-style, or non-alcoholic: If you've read this far, you now have everything you need to mix your Margarita at home so that it really tastes good.
-Without pre-made juice, without unnecessary frills – and above all, without the feeling: "Too bad, it was better at the bar."
+Without pre-made juice, without unnecessary frills – and especially without the feeling: “Too bad, it was better at the bar.”

 You have learned: